aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 By default, Logger uses `JSON.stringify()` to serialize log items and a [custom replacer function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#the_replacer_parameter) to serialize common unserializable values such as `BigInt`, circular references, and `Error` objects.

-When you extend the default JSON serializer, your custom serializer function will be called before the default one.
+When you extend the default JSON serializer, we will call your custom serializer function before the default one.
 This allows you to customize the serialization while still benefiting from the default behavior.

 ## Testing your code